Why Teach At A Community College?

 Nope.
 Nope.
 Nope.
 I’m happy where I am.

-I often heard, and I still hear regularly, “You can make 2–3 times the money in industry.”
+I often heard, and I still regularly hear, “You can make 2–3 times more money in industry.”
 True, with my background and area of expertise, mid-six figures is a given.
-I hear, “You could get a tenure track position with a ‘decent’ University.”
+I hear, “You could get a tenure-track position with a ‘decent’ university.”
 True, my area of expertise is as hot as it gets right now.
-As a graduate of Texas State University (currently an R2 university), while I could not get a position at the likes of the University of Texas, a position in a solid mid-level research institution is assured.
-It was even floated by my department at Texas State that I take a position as a “Professor of Instruction” (fancy title for lecturer) at Texas State.
-Thanks everyone, but no thanks.
+As a graduate of Texas State University (currently an R2/R1 university), while I could not get a position at the likes of the University of Texas, a position in a solid mid-level research institution is assured.
+It was even floated that I take a position as a “Professor of Instruction” (fancy title for lecturer) at Texas State.

 “The approval of the crowd is a worthless goal — what is praised by many is often to be feared by the wise.” — Marcus Aurelius, Meditations, 6.30